marcelokako/BanonBanoffVBAfiles/README.md

 <hr>

-- There are the files that make the main worksheet of daily use for [Banon Banoff](https://cliolink.com/banonbanoff).
+- These are the files that make up the main worksheet of daily use for [Banon Banoff](https://cliolink.com/banonbanoff).
-- They were made with the objective of easen and accelerate the orders registration of multiple plataforms, as well as gather essencials information for financial documentation and strategic planning.
+- They were created with the objective of facilitating and speeding up the registration of orders for the various platforms, as well as gathering essential information for financial documentation and strategic planning.
-- I made this file uniting the need of the company with my desire to learn programming, especially in the regard of organization and code legibility, which is where i'm currently focusing on improve
+- I made this file uniting the company's needs with my desire to practice programming, especially in terms of organization and code readability, which is where I am trying to improve.